 - Relevant and supports the HITRUST threat-adaptive assessments through regular maintenance of supporting authoritative sources and changes in the threat environment;

 - Scalable to various sizes and types of organizations or systems in a controlled manner;

 - Tailorable in the r2 Assessment through managed approvals of alternative (compensating) controls;

 - Based on compliance with control baselines intended to manage risk to an industry-accepted level;

 - Capable of providing certifiable risk assurances to internal and external stakeholders, including regulators; and

-- Supported by appropriate guidance and tools.
+- Supported by appropriate guidance and tools along with regular updates.

 Why do organizations need a security and privacy framework?

 Information security and privacy laws are passed to regulate many industries and require that organizations, operating in such industries, conduct thorough risk assessments to protect against threats to the security and privacy of sensitive information.
 Organizations in other industries — that are less-regulated (or even unregulated), may also want to protect valuable business information for many reasons, such as protecting patents and trademarks, gaining competitive advantage, and protecting customer data, and earning new business with partners concerned about information security.
 There is no “one-size-fits-all” approach to securing sensitive information, and oftentimes performing information security risk analyses is not something many organizations know how to do.